jakobzhao/geog458/weeks/week04/leaflet/readme.md

 We need to load Leaflet into our web page before we can start using the library.
 There are two options for doing this, we can download the library files from the Leaflet download site, or we can use the hosted version.
 We are not planning on changing the JavaScript or the CSS, so it is easiest to use the hosted libraries.
 Reference these in your HTML by adding the following lines of code.

-Within the head section, after title, copy and paste the following.
+Within the head section, after the title, copy and paste the following.
 This adds the Leaflet CSS file to our web page and includes Leaflet styles.

 ```html
 <!-- External Stylesheets -->